jovotech/jovo-cli/integrations/target-serverless/README.md

 The Serverless CLI integration works with two commands.

-Use the `build` command to generate a `serverless.yaml` file into the root of your Jovo project.
+Use the `build:serverless` command to generate a `serverless.yaml` file into the root of your Jovo project.
 This only needs to be done once until you make changes to the config in the `jovo.project.js` file:

 ```sh
 $ jovov4 build:serverless
 ```

-After that, you can use the following command to bundle and deploy your code:
+After that, you can use the [`deploy:code` command](https://v4.jovo.tech/docs/deploy-command#deploy:code) to bundle and deploy your code:

 ```sh
 $ jovov4 deploy:code